The Summoner's Tale: Sources

-There are in fact several tales which the Summoner tells and all of them directed at friars.
-The main tale of a grasping friar seems to contain many original elements composed by Chaucer but Jill Mann suggests that it is based on 'The Tale of the Priest's Bowels', a French thirteenth-century fabliau:
+The Summoner in fact tells several tales, all of them directed at friars.
+The main tale of a grasping friar seems to contain many original elements composed by Chaucer but Jill Mann suggests that it is based on "The Tale of the Priest's Bowels", a French thirteenth-century fabliau:

-'A pious priest, when on his deathbed, was urged by two holy friars to revoke some of the charitable bequests he has already made, so that he may give something to their order.
-The priest promises to give them a precious jewel, which turns out to be a gaseous release from his bowels.'
+"A pious priest, when on his deathbed, was urged by two holy friars to revoke some of the charitable bequests he has already made, so that he may give something to their order.
+The priest promises to give them a precious jewel, which turns out to be a gaseous release from his bowels."

 The bawdy story the Summoner tells in his prologue seems to be an inversion of a story in Caesarius of Heisterbach's Dialogus miraculorum.
 In Caesarius's story, a monk ascends to heaven and finds his fellow Cistercians living under the cloak of the Virgin Mary.
 In the Summoner's version the friar descends into hell and not seeing any other friars believes they are all such goodly men, but the angel who accompanies him says to Satan: